 I think that is a great way to describe the absorption of information, rather than saying it just as I have (I hope you get my point!)

-The storyline is well written and panned out.
-You’re transported to life before the disappearance and murder of Alex English.
-This creates the foundational backbone of the story in which you see how Alex and Gabe interact with one another within the confinements of marriage; this contributes towards the imaginary that Gabe murdered Alex.
-Also, I enjoyed how the storyline flicked into the past and showed the same events from both Izzy and Gabe’s point of view.
+The book delves in to life before and after the disappearance and murder of Alex English, which I feel creates the foundational backbone of the story.
+I think this allows the characterization to be more layered, rather than being basic 2D individuals.
+We as readers get a feel for the interactions between Alex and Gabe within the confinements of marriage; as well as developing the plot, this also allows for the air of mystery to engulf you while you sit at the edge of your seat demanding the truth!
+I enjoyed how the narrative flicked into the past, showing the same events from both Izzy and Gabe’s differing points of view.
 It makes you question everything and nothing at all!
 It shows how someone’s view of an event can be truly different from another’s, but how do you decide what version is the correct one?

-I love the way GM writes because the little details she includes helps build the characters in my mind to the point that I am left with the biggest book hangover because these people’s lives mean something to me!
-These people are real!
-Bookworms know what I mean!
-The engagement of characters feel real and not forced, I think this shows the extent to which Gillian carefully plans her characters and storyline.
+The engagement of characters feel real and not forced, for example, the father – daughter relationship of Gabe and Izzy.
+I think this shows the extent to which Gillian carefully plans her characters and storyline.
 Apparently she uses a self – invented ‘box method’ during the planning stage, which evidently works so well!

 Taking you back to a previous point, I didn’t have a clue how the book was going to end, it was unpredictable and twisty, which I love!
-This is a thriller that you should be watching out for in 2019!
+This is a thriller that should most definitely be putting on your summer TBR!
 GM will never disappoint you, I am super excited for her fifth book!

 I have recently begun reading the acknowledgements section of the books I read, because they are great!
 It is wonderful that Gillian has gone to such efforts to make sure her storyline holds some authenticity, especially when it comes to the law and prison life.
 (I also ‘aw-ed’ at her acknowledgement to her partner!)

 When you read this book, I hope that you love it as much as I did!
-But whatever you’re reading this Christmas
+Obviously I highly recommend it!
+Enjoy!